Aviel15/C_Debugger/README.md

 **How to set a breakpoint?**

-**int 3 - 0xCC:** Software interrupt, INT 3 instruction generates a special one-byte opcode (0xCC) that is intended for calling the debug exception handler. replace the first byte of any instruction with a breakpoint.
+**int 3 - 0xCC:** Software interrupt, INT 3 instruction generates a special one-byte opcode (0xCC) that is intended for calling the debug exception handler. replace the first byte of any instruction with a breakpoint. <br><br>